Remedy SSO agent

 - In an environment with one Remedy SSO server, the Remedy SSO intercepts user requests and then redirects these requests to the Remedy SSO server.

 - In an environment with multiple Remedy Single Sign-On servers, the Remedy Single Sign-On agent defines application domains based on the domains present in user requests, and then defines the right server for communication.
-For more information about an environment with multiple Remedy Single Sign-On servers, see Connecting Remedy SSO agent to multiple Remedy SSO servers.
+For more information about an environment with multiple Remedy Single Sign-On servers, see Connecting the same Remedy SSO agent to different Remedy SSO servers.

 On intercepting a user request to an application, the Remedy SSO agent verifies whether the user is already authenticated by searching for the authentication cookie in the request.
 Depending on the cookie availability, the Remedy SSO agent performs the following tasks: